Extra-Time Record

 Extra-time usually consists of 30 minutes, played in two periods of 15 minutes each, with the teams changing ends at the halfway point.
 An interval of five minutes usually intercedes between regulation time and extra-time.
 There is no break in play between the two periods of extra-time other than the time it takes the teams to change ends, although the players invariably take the opportunity to swig from water bottles.

-Ten of England's eighteen extra-time matches came at World Cup final tournaments, six at European Championship final tournaments and two at the Nations League Finals tournament.
-England have five times played multiple extra-time matches at a single tournament, three at World Cup 1990, two at European Championship 1996, two at World Cup 2018, two at Nations League 2019 and two at European Championship 2020.
-Four of England's extra-time matches were against West Germany/Germany with two each against Belgium, Portugal and Italy.
-The remaining eight were against Cameroon, Spain, Argentina, Colombia, Croatia, Netherlands, Switzerland and Denmark.
+Ten of England's twenty extra-time matches came at World Cup final tournaments, eight at European Championship final tournaments and two at the Nations League Finals tournament.
+England have six times played multiple extra-time matches at a single tournament, three at World Cup 1990, two at European Championship 1996, two at World Cup 2018, two at Nations League 2019, two at European Championship 2020 and another two at the 2024 tournament.
+Four of England's extra-time matches were against West Germany/Germany with two each against Belgium, Portugal, Italy and Switzerland.
+The remaining eight were against Cameroon, Spain, Argentina, Colombia, Croatia, Netherlands, Denmark and Slovakia.

-England have scored in six extra-time matches and have failed to score in twelve.
-They scored seven extra-time goals in those five matches.
+England have scored in seven extra-time matches and have failed to score in thirteen.
+They scored eight extra-time goals in those seven matches.
 They scored two goals in extra-time on a single occasion, the 4-2 victory against West Germany in the World Cup 1966 final match.

 There has been two own goals scored during extra-time of these matches, by England's Jimmy Dickinson for Belgium at World Cup 1954, and by England's Kyle Walker for Netherlands at Nations League Finals 2019.

-In the fifteen extra-time matches played after adoption of the penalty kick shootout, extra-time produced goals on only five occasions, twice at World Cup 1990, when England beat Belgium, 1-0, and Cameroon, 3-2, on extra-time goals in successive matches, once at European Championship 2004, when both England and Portugal both scored in extra-time to draw 2-2 and Portugal advanced on penalty kicks, once in the Nations League Finals 2019, when Netherlands beat England, scoring twice in extra-time, to advance to the Final and once in the European Championship 2020 when England beat Denmark.
-Of these fifteen matches, extra-time goals thus produced a winning team on only five occasions.
+In the seventeen extra-time matches played after adoption of the penalty kick shootout, extra-time produced goals on only six occasions, twice at World Cup 1990, when England beat Belgium, 1-0, and Cameroon, 3-2, on extra-time goals in successive matches, once at European Championship 2004, when both England and Portugal both scored in extra-time to draw 2-2 and Portugal advanced on penalty kicks, once in the Nations League Finals 2019, when Netherlands beat England, scoring twice in extra-time, to advance to the Final, once in the European Championship 2020 when England beat Denmark and once at European Championship 2024 when England beat Slovakia.
+Of these seventeen matches, extra-time goals thus produced a winning team on only six occasions.
 No goals were scored in extra-time in the four extra-time matches England played between the World Cup 1990 match against Cameroon and the European Championship 2004 draw with Portugal, including their third extra-time match of the World Cup 1990 tournament, the 1-1 semi-final draw with Germany.

 The status of extra-time has recently been in flux.
 Law 8 of The Laws of the Game (July, 2003) provides simply that "competition rules may provide for two further equal periods to be played."
 Law 10 stated, "For matches ending in a draw, competition rules may state provisions involving extra time, or other procedures approved by the International F.A.
 Board to determine the winner of a match."
 The rules of the particular competition thus determined whether and under what conditions extra-time was played.